Mary-Pronina/Movies-Data/README.md

 ## Project Overview

-this data analysis project aims to provide insights into the perfomance and trends of movies from 2012 to 2016.
-By analyzing various aspects of the movie data, we seek to identify patterns, make data driven recommendations, and gain a deeperunderstanding of the industry's dynamics.
+This data analysis project focuses on uncovering insights into the performance and trends of movies released between 2012 and 2016.
+By examining various aspects of the movie data, we aim to identify patterns, provide data-driven recommendations, and gain a deeper understanding of the industry's dynamics.

 ## Data Sourses
 Movie Data: The primary dataset used for this analisis is the "Movie Data Project.xmls" file, containing detailed information about eachmovie perfomance, actors, directors ets.

 ### Tools
 -Power Query- I used Power Query for Data Cleaning